-Thus, I complement the analysis of Alvarez and Jermann (2004) through a different take on the two main challenges they face in measuring the marginal cost of uncertainty.
-First, I focus on fluctuations in the determinants of consumption and consider the endogeneity of the main source of income-labor income.
-In their calculations Alvarez and Jermann model an exogenous difference between consumption and dividends.
-In contrast, once I make the difference between consumption and dividends endogenous from a consumer's point of view, the positive effect on utility when labor income is marginally stabilized is offset by the effect of the associated adjustment in hours.
-In this context, only claims to exogenous determinants of consumption such as equity income are necessary to measure the marginal cost of uncertainty.4
+Thus, I complement the analysis of Alvarez and Jermann (2004) through a different take on the two main challenges they face in measuring the marginal cost of fluctuations.
+First, along with the standard one, I propose a definition of the welfare cost of fluctuations that can be observed in a model-free way.
+In the thought experiment I propose, people also adjust labor as consumption is stabilized.
+When the wage equals the marginal rate of substitution between consumption and labor, the positive effect on utility when labor income is marginally stabilized is exactly offset by the effect of the associated adjustment in hours, and hence only claims to equity income are necessary to measure the marginal cost of fluctuations.
+While this welfare cost measure with variable labor is meaningful in its own right, once I build a structural model that matches this welfare cost evidence, I am able to go back to the standard definition of welfare cost with fixed labor as in Alvarez and Jermann and estimate it through the model.